Why Local LLMs Hallucinate When Your AI Agent Has Search

 This is the simplest failure mode.
 The model can’t use its tools.
 No tools, no grounding, no useful output.
 At 36 minutes per run on local hardware, it wasn’t worth debugging further.

-Failure Mode 2: Confident Hallucination (The Dangerous One)
+Failure Mode 2: Confident Hallucination (High Risk)

 Gemma 3 (27B) was the most dangerous result.
 It passed every structural check.
 JSON was valid.
 All sections were present.
 The report looked professional.
 It even cited reasonable-sounding numbers.